junxit/us-congress-bills-109/bill.md

     >     - **(C)** does not require prior approval for such self-certified form filing;
     >     - **(D)** keeps such filings confidential until they are implemented, deemed implemented, or disapproved; and
     >     - **(E)** only allows disapproval of such filings in writing based on specific standards that are published in statute, rule, or regulation.
-    > - **(c)** *Streamlined surplus lines placement* Within two years of the date of enactment of this Act, the Congress intends that all States streamline their surplus lines diligent search rules with respect to the placement of surplus lines policies in any covered line of insurance that includes coverage for acts of terrorism by providing for—
+    > - **(c)** *Streamlined surplus lines placement* The Congress intends that, by December 31, 2007, all States streamline their surplus lines diligent search rules with respect to the placement of surplus lines policies in any covered line of insurance that includes coverage for acts of terrorism by providing for—
     >   - **(1)** automatic export for exempt commercial purchasers, under which a surplus lines broker seeking to obtain, provide, or place insurance in a State for an insured that qualifies as an exempt commercial purchaser may procure surplus lines insurance from or place surplus lines insurance with any nonadmitted insurer without making a diligent search to determine whether the full amount or type of insurance sought by the exempt commercial purchaser can be obtained from admitted insurers in such State.
     >   - **(2)** home State regulation of diligent search requirements, that provides that, except as provided in paragraph (1), only the home State may impose a diligent search requirement for the placement of a multi-State surplus lines commercial insurance policy, provided the contract of insurance insures risks in the Home State.
     > - **(d)** *Existing reinsurance agreements* Nothing in this title shall be construed to alter, amend, or expand the terms of coverage under any reinsurance agreement in effect on the date of enactment of this Act.
 The terms and conditions of such an agreement shall be determined by the language of that agreement.